NKRI-OS/flipper-reverse-image-search/README.md

 $ cqlsh -f src/main/resources/config/cql/create-keyspace-prod.cql
 ```

-Solr Configuration
+Solr Configuration (Optional)
 ------------------

 To search text data from Cassandra (metadata from pictures) it is used a Solr node with [DataStax Enterprise Search](http://www.datastax.com/products/datastax-enterprise-search).
-It requires an account from DataStax
+It requires an account from DataStax.
+This is an optional feature, use branck datastax_search for use it.

 - Installing DSE Search
 [Sign up](https://academy.datastax.com/downloads?destination=downloads\&dxt=DX) an account to download DSE Search packets.
 You can install DSE Search from different methods like GUI or Text mode, using a repository from your GNU/Linux distribution or in a Cloud service, [here](http://docs.datastax.com/en/datastax_enterprise/4.7/datastax_enterprise/install/installTOC.html) is the official documentation from DataStax.
 To install DSE as a service using APT repositories on Debian-based systems follow the bellow command lines: